 Claims against police officers for excessive force are often brought under this Section 1983 federal statute.
 Both state and federal laws protect Georgians from these abuses.

-If you believe that you have been a victim of police brutality, excessive force, sexual abuse, or other unlawful police misconduct, contact the Oinonen Law Group LLC for a free initial consultation.
+If you believe that you have been a victim of police brutality, excessive force, sexual abuse, or other unlawful police misconduct, contact the Oinonen Law Group LLC for an initial consultation.